 This project will improve safety along Park and Pearl Streets for all users, with a specific emphasis on improving conditions for people walking and bicycling.
 Smart signalization and geometric reconstruction will mitigate vehicular congestion while providing clear pedestrian paths of travel and shorter crosswalk distances via newly constructed ramps and sidewalks.
-The corridor is under consideration for the implementation of a priority bus and bike lane, beginning along Park Street at Williams Street up to the eventual surface renovation of Upper Broadway to the Revere City Line, an MPO-funded project in FFY 2022.
+This project may implement a priority bus and bike lane, beginning along Park Street at Williams Street up to the eventual surface renovation of Upper Broadway to the Revere City Line, an MPOfunded project in FFY 2022.
 Signals will allow for preferential movements of safety vehicles and MBTA buses through each intersection.